mahouboy23/IB-notes/DATA STRUCTURE.md

 #### 2. Create the Header:

-- Design a header component including the user profile and logout option.
+- Design a header component including the user profile.
 - Style the header with CSS to match the mockup.
-- Implement the logout functionality which clears the token and redirects to the login page.

 #### 3. Develop the Grades Page Layout: